sphinx-notes/isso/README.rst

 ..
-This file is generated from sphinx-notes/template.
-DO NOT EDIT.
+This file is generated from sphinx-notes/cookiecutter.
+   You need to consider modifying the TEMPLATE or modifying THIS FILE.

 ================
 sphinxnotes-isso